Research

 Design for Science Learning

-Schunn, C. D., Silk, E. M., & Apedoe, X. S. (in press).
+Schunn, C. D., Silk, E. M., & Apedoe, X. S. (2012).
 Engineering in/&/or/for science education.
 In S. Carver & J. Shrager (Eds.), The Journey from Child to Scientist: Integrating Cognitive Development and the Education Sciences.
 Washington, D.C.: American Psychological Association.
 [Publisher URL] [Amazon]

 Schunn, C. D., & Silk, E. M. (2011).
 Learning theories for engineering and technology education.
 In M. Barak & M. Hacker (Eds.), Fostering Human Development through Engineering and Technology Education (pp. 3-18), Rotterdam: Sense Publishers.
 [Paper (PDF)] [Publisher URL]